vatsa2005/theme-switcher/README.md

 # Theme Switcher

-- Switch between Dark and Light themes.
+- React component to Switch between Dark and Light themes.

 ## Styling for Dark and Light themes